FIZON

 Top-tier replacement iPhone screens can match original quality in durability and visual performance, but significant variation exists across price points.
 Premium aftermarket OLED and high-quality refurbished original screens offer 95–99% of original performance, while budget options may only provide 70–80% of original quality in color accuracy and touch response.

-Side-by-side comparison of original vs replacement screen showing color accuracy
+Side-by-side comparison of original vs replacement screen showing color accuracy Original vs replacement iPhone screen comparison

 The question of whether replacement iPhone screens can truly match original quality requires a nuanced understanding of display technology and manufacturing processes.
 While the gap between original and aftermarket has narrowed significantly in recent years, important distinctions remain that repair business owners should understand.